Tarheel ChalleNGe Academy Wellness Policy

 to provide feedback.
 Cadets are served foods that are low in saturated fats and

-trans fats, sodium and added sugar.
+trans fats, sodium and added sugar. - Academy staff

 members will strive to provide a pleasant eating experience by maintaining and